osg-htc/networking/docs/perfsonar/installation.md

 !!! note

-    ```
+    ```text
-In all cases, we **strongly recommend to keep auto-updates enabled** as this is the default settings starting from perfSONAR 4+.
-With `yum` auto-updates in place there is a possibility that updated packages can "break" your perfSONAR install but this is viewed an acceptable risk in order to have security updates quickly applied on perfSONAR instances.
+In all cases, we strongly recommend keeping auto-updates enabled.
+With yum auto-updates there is a possibility that updated packages can "break" your perfSONAR install but this risk is accepted in order to have security updates quickly applied.
     ```

 The following *additional* steps are needed to configure the toolkit to be used in OSG/WLCG in addition to the steps described in the official guide: